 8. Does the school offer any financial assistance to graduates?

-While most graduates make payments without any trouble , some run into issues.
-It’s not a bad idea to ask whether a given school is able to assist graduates with loan repayment options and questions.
+Even MD program graduates who are well-equipped to make payments often still have questions.
+You might want to find out whether a given school is able to assist alumni with loan repayment options and questions.

 "Many financial aid offices do have staff that are well-versed in the federal loan repayment plans."